mbolotis/system_monitoring/README.md

 # System Monitoring Tool
-It is a service which monitors the resources of your system (CPU, RAM, Disk, Windows Services).
+It is a service which monitors the resources of your system (CPU, RAM, Disk, Windows Services) and notifies you when they exceeds the given thresholds.

 ## Why should I use this program?
 This program would be very handy, if you maintain 1 or more systems and you need to perform frequent health checks.